 Invasive alien species

-2.19 Work with the Bern and Ramsar Conventions, European Union, and other relevant frameworks/actors to promote and support prioritized approaches to the of non-native invasive species, especially mammals from those offshore islands of importance for AEWA-listed breeding seabirds, and wetlands more widely.
+2.20 Work with the Convention of Biological Diversity, the Bern Convention and Ramsar Convention on Wetlands, European Union, and other relevant frameworks/actors to promote and support prioritised approaches to the eradication and/or appropriate management of non-native invasive species, from those offshore islands of importance for AEWA-listed breeding seabirds, and wetlands more widely.

+Other infrastructure developments

+2.21 With reference to operative paragraph 2.2 above, encourage Parties to also consider the establishment of buffer zones between other infrastructure developments and protected areas, as well as other critical sites for waterbirds.

+Urges continued engagement by the Technical Committee with the Scientific Task Force on Avian Influenza and Wild Birds, and Requests that via the Secretariat, recommendations and guidance produced by the Task Force be widely disseminated to Parties and stakeholders.

+Encourages Parties to co-ordinate across government and work with stakeholders to establish HPAI contingency plans nationally and at sites of significant importance to waterbirds, including coastal seabirds, and to implement these as appropriate, especially giving priority to surveillance and rapid testing for HPAI of dead birds so as to inform site-related management and biosecurity measures as needed.

 Requests the Technical Committee, working with the Secretariat, where resources permit, to explore how information could be gathered from Parties and others on lack of/poor implementation of guidance on reducing mortality.
-This information will support the development of strategies for better support, including regional and/or sector-based in initiatives Initially such an assessment might be piloted to address mortality issues arising from energy infrastructure development with any conclusions on improving the implementation of guidance to be reported to MOP9.
+This information will support the development of strategies in regional and/or sector-based initiatives.Initially, such an assessment might be piloted to address mortality issues arising from energy infrastructure development with any conclusions on improving the implementation of guidance to be reported to MOP9.

-Requests the Technical Committee, working with the Secretariat, where resources permit, to assess national reporting processes under other multilateral and/or international processes, inter alia the Ramsar Convention, CMS and the Convention on Biological Diversity, as well as relevant national reporting to the European Union, to assess sources of relevant information on waterbird mortality additional to information within AEWA national reports, and make recommendations as to how this information could be routinely summarised.
+Requests the Technical Committee, working with the Secretariat, where resources permit, to assess national reporting processes under other multilateral and/or international processes, inter alia the Ramsar Convention on Wetlands, CMS and the Convention on Biological Diversity, as well as relevant national reporting to the European Union, to assess sources of relevant information on waterbird mortality additional to information within AEWA national reports, and make recommendations as to how this information could be routinely summarised.

 Requests the Technical Committee, working with the Secretariat, where resources permit, to update the list of AEWA and CMS decisions and guidelines relevant to avoiding additional and unnecessary mortality contained in Appendix 1 of Resolution 6.12 and the inventory of relevant multilateral instruments and processes summarised in document AEWA/MOP 8.40 'Opportunities for addressing causes of waterbird mortality'.
 This synthesis will be made available on the AEWA’s website in a form that can be regularly updated and broadened including material and opportunities for addressing waterbird mortality from fields beyond those motivated by biodiversity conservation.